madeofpendletonwool/PinePods/README.md

 ### To be added after beta version

+- [ ] Rebuild image Pulling process.
+The current one is just unworkable
-- [ ] Implement smoother scrolling with big list loading
+- [ ] Implement smoother scrolling with big list loading (I've started a fix for this.
+ListViews are now active and working right on home and podview)
 - [ ] Page refreshing to handle adding and removing of things better
 - [ ] Allow local downloads to just download the mp3 files direct (Likely only possible on app version)
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added